rcastilloTIC/Brickngo/README.md

 The cards are generated from a set of 90 items, divided into three groups of 30.
 The creation process follows these steps:

-1. **First group**: 5 items are randomly selected from the first group (items 1 to 30), but they are always arranged in the order in which they are listed.
-This means that even though the items are chosen randomly, they will always appear sorted from smallest to largest in the first row of the card.
+1. **First group**: 5 items are randomly selected from the first group (items 1 to 30), and they are always arranged in the first row of the card.
 2. **Second group**: Next, 5 items are selected from the second group (items 31 to 60), also randomly, but these will always occupy the second row of the card, in the order in which they are chosen.
 3. **Third group**: Finally, 5 items are selected from the third group (items 61 to 90), once again randomly, and these items will fill the third row of the card, maintaining the order in which they were selected.

 The final result is a card with 15 randomly selected items, distributed in three rows of 5 items each.
 What’s important is that if a particular item is chosen, it will always appear in the same row according to the group it belongs to.
-This method mimics the behavior of traditional number cards, where the numbers in the first row come from a limited range (for example, 1 to 29) and are always displayed in ascending order.
+This method mimics the behavior of traditional number cards, where the numbers in the first row come from a limited range (for example, 1 to 29).

 ## Description

 ### `cartones.py`

-The Python script generates a PDF file (`cartones.pdf`) with 200 bingo cards, each with a random set of LEGO pieces.
+The Python script generates a PDF file (`cartones.pdf`) with the bingo cards wanted (even number), each with a random set of LEGO pieces.
 Additionally, each card includes images of the pieces and the title "bingo.jpg" at the top.
 The PDF also includes a list of the LEGO pieces used at the end of the document.

 - **Card format**: Each card has a 10x3 format.
 - **Images**: The script tries to load images of each part from the images directory.
 If an image is not found, a red box with "No image" text will be shown.